By: Patti Ideran, OTR/L, CEIM &

 International Association of Infant Massage.
 With this method, you can massage your child at least 30 minutes after they eat, but only if they are quiet and alert.
 If your child gets fussier, stop—you can always try again later.

 Using oil helps your hands move smoothly over your baby's tummy.
 Try a natural oil like grapeseed, sunflower or olive.
-Don't use adult massage oils, hand lotion or nut-based oils (this last option might cause an allergic reaction).
+You can also use non-medicated baby rubs for babies aged 3 months and older.
+Don't use adult massage oils, hand lotion or nut-based oils (this last option might cause an allergic

 Offer your baby a calming massage daily to help them feel more comfortable and relaxed (and work wonders in soothing your nerves, too).

 You can learn baby massage from a certified educator of infant massage (CEIM).
 There are classes that offered throughout the United States.
 Check International Association of Infant Massage

 About the authors